technicalguru/php-jquery/README.md

 ## By Package Download
 You can download the source code packages from [GitHub Release Page](https://github.com/technicalguru/php-jquery/releases)

+## After Instllation Task
+You will need to make the directory `vendor/technicalguru/jquery/js` writable for your webserver when you want to make use of the local caching feature.

 # How to use

 ## Listing available versions